 Sitting in my living room, drinking my freshly brewed coffee, I start to reminisce about the year that has just gone by.
-As I start my journey from the start of term back in October, I feel myself laughing and smiling remembering all the fun I have had.
+As I start to reflect on my journey studying the MSc Marketing Strategy and Innovation starting back in October, I feel myself laughing and smiling remembering all the fun I have had.

 My story at Cass has had many twists and turns all of which are memorable.
 Apart from the amazing friends I have made, the learning experience was great; I learned more in this past year than I have during my four years of undergrad.

 My story began at Moorgate Underground Station.
 As I walked up the stairs in the station, I felt the buzz of the City.
 Excitement filled me as I was about to embark on a new chapter in my life.

 However, my life hadn’t been all sunshine and rainbows.
 I was injured during my time in the military which forced me to leave.
 Then ended up getting a terrible job as a salesman at an estate agency followed by working almost every day in a bar.
 I needed to do something to escape this but had no idea how?

 One day on the way to work, I heard some people discuss how excited they were about starting their master’s at Cass Business School.
 It was almost as if by divine intervention, God listened and provided a path for me.
 This lead me to research more about master’s degrees and more about Cass Business School.

 After more research, I decided to enrol myself at Cass, choosing to study MSc Marketing Strategy & Innovation.
 Everyone has different reasons and skill sets.
 However, for me this course allowed me to work on projects that will give me the skills that I can get the dream job that I wanted.
 Cass has many connections to firms in London and allows students to take part in the Colgate-Tesco Hackathon to create a campaign.